Table.hook('creating')

 db.[tableName].hook('creating').unsubscribe(yourListenerFunction)

-yourListenerFunction refers to the same function instance that you have passed to Table.hook(‘creating’).
-If you will need to unsubscribe, you can’t inline that function as we do in the main sample.
+yourListenerFunction refers to the same function instance that you passed to Table.hook(‘creating’).
+If you need to unsubscribe, then you can’t inline that function as we do in the main sample.
 Instead keep a reference to it in a closure or on a class property.

 function listenerFunction (primKey, obj, transaction) {